datopian/datahub/site/content/blog/edit-a-website-locally.md

 - Gain a deeper understanding of working with Git and GitHub Desktop.
 - Learn how to clone your website's repository to your computer.
 - Learn how to edit content using Obsidian and what are the benefits of it.
-- Learn how to commit (save) your changes and push them back to the GitHub repository.
+- Learn how to commit (save) your changes locally and push them back to the GitHub repository.

 Below is a screenshot of how the final website will look like: